split waves graphic

 Emerald Park believes that the safety and welfare of children is everyone’s responsibility.
 Our objective is to ensure that through our educational/recreational activities and interactions that the best interest of the child is continually at the forefront of our operational procedures.

-• Comprehensive ‘lost child’ policy and reporting procedures to minimize stress/negative welfare of children and parents who find themselves in this difficult situation.
+• Comprehensive ‘lost child’ policy and reporting procedures to minimise stress/negative welfare of children and parents who find themselves in this difficult situation

 Risk Assessment

-We have carried out a risk assessment of any potential for harm to a child while availing of our services.
-Taking the definition of Harm in relation to a child as: “assault, ill treatment, or neglect of the child in a manner that seriously affects or is likely to seriously affect the child’s health, development or welfare, or sexual abuse of the child”.
+Under the Children First Act 2015, Emerald Park has assessed risk and any potential for harm to a child while availing of our services.
+Taking the definition of harm in relation to a child as: “assault, ill treatment, or neglect of the child in a manner that seriously affects or is likely to seriously affect the child’s health, development or welfare, or sexual abuse of the child”

 Risk identified

-The child may be subject to harm from other children in playground climbing and slide structures, the Spiral Mound, and Maze, where parents may not have a child in view at all times.
+1. The child may be subject to harm from other children in playground climbing and slide structures, the Spiral Mound, and Maze where parents may not have a child in view at all times.

 Procedure in place to manage identified risk